The Ultimate Guide To Perfecting Your SaaS KPIs and Metrics

 The Fundamental Metrics for a SaaS Business

 We’re using “we” here because Klipfolio is also a SaaS business.
 If you’re still in the growth stage, we’ve likely faced similar obstacles.
-Here’s 5 of the metrics that we use at Klipfolio:
+Here are 5 of the metrics that we use at Klipfolio:

 - Number of accounts

 - The churn rate for both the number of accounts and recurring revenue

 - Net recurring revenue retention

 The first two metrics are the number of accounts and recurring revenue.
 Together, these growth figures tell us how many customers we have and how much they pay us on a recurring basis.